localstack/localstack/README.md

 ```

 This will install the required pip dependencies in a local Python virtualenv directory
-`.venv` (your global python packages will remain untouched), as well as the node modules
+`.venv` (your global python packages will remain untouched), as well as some node modules
-for the Web UI in `./dashboard/node_modules/`.
-Depending in your system, some pip/npm
+in `./localstack/node_modules/`.
+Depending in your system, some pip/npm modules may require
-modules may require additional native libs installed.
+additional native libs installed.

 ## Testing